Anne Cuvelier

 Leoville Poyferre 2000 97+p

 Tasted in September 2012.
 It is a powerful wine that possesses excellent structure and stunning balance.
 It is tightly built with great intensity, perfect balance, and a powerful finish.
-This wine has a lot of potential, which means a great future.
+This wine has a lot of potential, indicating a promising future.
 This was the first vintage in which LP's present oenologist, Isabelle Davin, participated.

 Leoville Poyferre 1999 88p

 Tasted in September 2012.
 Considering this vintage's problems, LP has made a nice wine.
-However, the fruit is less ripe than in 1996, and other ingredients are light.
+However, the fruit is less ripe than it was in 1996, and the other ingredients are lighter.
 Ready to drink.

 Leoville Poyferre 1996 92p

 Tasted in September 2012.
-It's an elegant and well-shaped wine with soft and round tannin.
-Aromatic and tasty ripe fruit and charming fruity finish.
+It's an elegant and well-shaped wine with soft, round tannins.
+Aromatic and tasty ripe fruit, with a charming fruity finish.
 It is approachable now, indicating that this wine is at its peak.

 Leoville Poyferre 1989 93p